thedunston/browmal/README.md

 ## Scanned with SemGrep - https://semgrep.dev

-The findings were expected because of how MD5 and SHA1 is used to parse the headers.
+The findings were expected because of how MD5 and SHA1 are used to parse the headers.
 ```
 main.go
     ❯❱ go.lang.security.audit.crypto.use_of_weak_crypto.use-of-md5